jgorset/facebook-messenger/README.md

 * [Botamp](https://botamp.com) is the all-in-one solution for Marketing Automation via messaging apps.

-## Hyper loves you
+## I love you

-[Hyper] made this.
-We're a bunch of folks who love building things.
-You should [tweet us] if you can't get it to work.
-In fact, you should tweet us anyway.
+Johannes Gorset made this.
+You should [tweet me](http://twitter.com/jgorset) if you can't get it to work.
+In fact, you should tweet me anyway.

-If you're using Facebook Messenger, we probably want to [hire you].
+## I love Schibsted

+I work at [Schibsted Products & Technology](https://github.com/schibsted) with a bunch of awesome folks who are every bit as passionate about building things as I am.
+If you're using Facebook Messenger, you should probably join us.

 [Hyper]: https://github.com/hyperoslo
 [tweet us]: http://twitter.com/hyperoslo